libertyernie/CrosspostSharp/README.md

-CrosspostSharp 4.1
+CrosspostSharp 5.0
 ==================

 Source: https://github.com/libertyernie/CrosspostSharp

 ------------------

-CrosspostSharp is a Windows desktop application (written mostly in C#, with a bit of C++) that loads individual submissions from art sites and lets you post them to your other accounts, maintaining the title, description, and tags.
+CrosspostSharp is a Windows desktop application (written mostly in C#) that loads individual submissions from art sites and lets you post them to your other accounts, maintaining the title, description, and tags.